PC & Console - Game Integration Guide

 • Web SDK Integration: Implement Singular Web SDK on landing pages with matching Product ID

-• Match ID Retrieval: Use getMatchID() to retrieve value after SDK initialization
+• Match ID Retrieval: Use getMatchID() to retrieve value after user authentication

 • Value Transmission: Implement secure mechanism to pass Match ID from web to game